ots-jespinoza/zabbix-ansible/README.md

 ## Known bugs:

-The *zabbix_web* role used from the *community.zabbix* ansible-galaxy collection will error out when trying to apply RedHat repo on a noed running Ubuntu.
+The *zabbix_web* role used from the *community.zabbix* ansible-galaxy collection will error out when trying to apply RedHat repo on nodes running Ubuntu.
 To get around this you can modify the roles *main./task.yml* removing the RedHat stanza found at line 54-58.